KumarTeja751/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+/*Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
 Developed by: KUMARTEJA NARAMALA
 RegisterNumber: 212223230132
+*/
 ```
 module ex03(a,b,cy,sm,df,bo);
 input a,b;